![]() |

 their home! |

-mimic the symptoms of WHS, so it is important to consult with a
+mimic the symptoms of WHS so it is important to consult with a

-significant lethargy.
+might not be moving at all.
 Hibernation is not safe for hedgehogs of African

 origins and they should not be allowed to hibernate.
 A hedgehog that is